Academic Appeals Policy

 For procedures to appeal a Code of Student Conduct disciplinary sanction or an academic dishonesty charge, see Student Conduct.

 Grade Appeals Procedures

 You must follow the below procedures to appeal a grade.

 Grades on Assessments of Skills and Knowledge (ASKs) are final and do not qualify for the grade appeal process.

 Step 1: If you wish to appeal a grade, you must first discuss the issue with your instructor within 10 days of receiving the grade.

 If you are appealing a grade you believe is unfair, a departure from the established grading policy, or a clear mistake by the School, you should provide your instructor with a clear explanation of why.
 Please review the course’s grading rubrics and late policies first, as these will often resolve confusion over how a grade was calculated.

-Step 2: If the problem has not been resolved and you wish to pursue an appeal of the instructor’s decision, you must complete and send the Academic Appeal form to the Office of the Chief Academic Officer which will forward your appeal to the Academic Appeals Committee which will review your case and make a decision.
+Step 2: If the problem has not been resolved and you wish to pursue an appeal of the instructor’s decision, you must complete and send the Academic Appeal form to the Office of the Provost which will forward your appeal to the Academic Appeals Committee which will review your case and make a decision.
 The Academic Appeals Committee consists of faculty and one or more administrators.

 Step 3: If you disagree with the Academic Appeals Committee's decision, you must send a written letter of appeal to the Office of the Provost within 10 days of the Committee's decision.
 The Office of the Provost will review the material presented and make a final ruling.